Vocational Education and Training in Schools

 Students completing the Certificate II in Health Support Services will be required to attend weekly vocational classes away from school (one day per week for two terms), and weekly homework tasks.

-Certificate III Gap Program in Health Services Assistance
+Certificate III in Health Services Assistance Gap Program

 - Grace Lutheran College

-- Brisbane State High School
+- Pimlico State High School

 - St Thomas More College